-It was this man who recruited Kate Tattersall into the world of covert missions.
+It was Lord Palmerston who recruited Kate Tattersall into the world of covert missions.
 He must have felt she had the proper characteristics to be a clandestine operative.
 I wonder how many individuals were drawn into dangerous circumstances serving Palmerston, how many died, and if any were ever publicly recognised for their work.

 We hope you enjoy the articles and short stories presented here, and will join Kate in her adventures for many years to come.